Psychologists explain why employees struggle to adapt to new technology in the workplace

 The first thing to do is scan the market for technologies that hold high ratings for perceived ease of use.
 The second thing to consider when building a strategy makes more sense after looking into the reason Super Mario Brothers is such a popular game.
 Unlike some video games, where controls are complex and you’re overwhelmed at the beginning of the game, Super Mario Brothers introduces functionality as needed.
 The controls needed to complete world one, level one, are dramatically simpler than those needed to get through world eight, level one.
 Throughout the course of the game, new functionality is introduced gradually and as needed.
 As a result, perceived ease of use is high.
 When introducing a new technology, look for systems that only require users to learn the things they need to use immediately.
 This will keep ease of use and perceived usefulness high, resulting in higher digital adoption rates.

-OnScreen will improver user adoption
+OnScreen Guidance will improver user adoption

-OnScreen promotes digital adoption by increasing the perceived ease of use and perceived usefulness of any Enterprise application.
+OnScreen Guidance promotes digital adoption by increasing the perceived ease of use and perceived usefulness of any Enterprise application.
 It allows subject matter experts (SMEs) to create in-application walkthroughs within minutes.
 User adoption will lead to improved productivity and employee satisfaction.

 Walkthroughs essentially act as a personal digital assistant; they provide in-application help only when users need it (immediate value!) and gives concise, to-the-point instructions for navigating the system (ease of use!).

-OnScreen gives users the confidence and ability to use software they have little to no experience with.
+OnScreen Guidance gives users the confidence and ability to use software they have little to no experience with.
 Request a demo to learn more.

 Got a learning problem to solve?